ChilliCream/graphql-platform/website/src/blog/2023-02-08-new-in-hot-chocolate-13/2023-02-08-new-in-hot-chocolate-13.md

 ## Azure Functions

+With version 12 we have introduced an Azure Functions integration, but only targeted in-process Azure Functions.
+Now, with Hot Chocolate 13 we have doubled down on Azure Functions and provide you with a template for the isolated mode.

 ## Performance

 Performance is in every release a core concern that we have.
 For this release we have looked at memory consumption of the execution engine and were able to reduce consumption by 78% while at the same time improving execution performance by 24%.